adobebc/web-apps-sdk/APIs/System/get-countries-list.md

 #### Parameters ####

 * Query:
-	* ip: - the IP for which you require the appropriate country, or "current" for the current request IP.
+	* `ip` - the IP for which you require the appropriate country, or "current" for the current request IP.
 If not supplied, the entire list of countries supported by Business Catalyst is returned *(string, optional)*

 ### Response